programminghistorian/ph-submissions/lessons/getting-started-with-mysql-using-r.md

 I completed this lesson thanks to the support of the [George Garth Graham Undergraduate Digital History Research Fellowship](http://grahamresearchfellow.org/).

-Thank you to Dr. Amanda Visconti for her guidance and support of preparing this lesson.
+Thank you to Dr. Amanda Visconti for her guidance and support during the preparation of this lesson.

 # References